The Best AI Translator Extensions in 2026 (Tested on 20 Real Phrases)

 20 phrases, five per context: Discord (casual gaming), Slack (work), X and Reddit (social), and Gmail (email).
 Seven source languages: Spanish, Russian, Japanese, German, French, Polish, and Brazilian Portuguese.
 Target language: English for every phrase.

-I scored each output on three axes, 1–5 scale:
+I scored each output on three axes:

 - Accuracy — is the meaning preserved?